DarynaP/dez-project-earthquakes/README.md

 ### Dataset used
-The data of was collected using [EveryEarthquake API](https://rapidapi.com/dbarkman/api/everyearthquake/), additionally the data obtained between January and April 2023 can be found in the folder [`earthquake-data`](earthquake-data) as parquet files (per week).
+The data of was collected using [EveryEarthquake API](https://rapidapi.com/dbarkman/api/everyearthquake/), additionally the data obtained between January and April 2023 can be found in the folder [`earthquake-data`](earthquake-data/files) as parquet files (per week).
 To use this API you need to have a **X-RapidAPI-Key**, to obtain your key you first need to create an account, more information can be obtained [here](https://docs.rapidapi.com/docs/keys).

-The data fetched directly from *EveryEarthquake API* had unnecessary information that was removed during Prefect flow to fetch data [`api_to_gcs.py`](prefect/flows), additionally, the dataset needed some initial cleaning that was taken care during the second Prefect flow to load data into Big Query [`gcs_to_bq.py`](prefect/flows).
-For mode information check the notebook [`api_data_exploration.ipynb`](api_data_exploration.ipynb).
 The complete information about the dataset can be found at [ANSS Comprehensive Earthquake Catalog](https://earthquake.usgs.gov/data/comcat).

 The final dataset loaded to Big Query contain the following information: